joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

 For testing my program, I will mostly be doing black-box testing, with some unit testing of important functions.

-The key for the different types of data (where applicable) will be:

-- T  =  Typical Data
-- E  =  Erroneous Data
-- B  =  Boundary Data

 ## Unit Tests